dA505819/dA505819.github.io/README.md

 ````
 ## Feedback

-Your feedback will be highly valued.
+Your feedback will be highly valued and would be entertained.

 ## Let's Connect

 Connecting is a great way of communicating, sharing ideas and helping.
-So, let's connect:)
+So, Let's Connect:)

 ## Want to discuss something?

 Something that interests you?
-Let's share!
+Let's collaborate and build together to help people.

 ````
 Any idea regarding a project, discussion about interesting facts or figures & latest technology.